uvarc/rc-learning/content/notes/containers/shinyapp-dockerpush.md

 ---
+date: "2023-05-01"
-title: Pushing our Image to a Container Registry
+title: "Pushing our Image to a Container Registry"
-date: "2023-05-01:00:00Z"
-draft: false  # Is this a draft? true/false
-toc: false  # Show table of contents? true/false
-type: docs  # Do not modify.
 weight: 240
-date: "2023-05-01T00:00:00Z"
-menu:
-  containers:
-      parent: Serving a ShinyApp
 ---

 Once our container runs successfully, we can push it to a container registry so that others can pull the container.
 "Others" includes our Kubernetes cluster at UVA.